Robert Stuart (explorer): Life

 "In 1811, the overland party of Mr. Astor's expedition [from St. Louis to Fort Astoria], under the command of Mr. Wilson P. Hunt, of Trenton, New Jersey, although numbering sixty well armed men, found the Indians so very troublesome in the country of the Yellowstone River, that the party of seven persons who left Astoria toward the end of June, 1812, considering it dangerous to pass again by the route of 1811, turned toward the southeast as soon as they had crossed the main chain of the Rocky Mountains, and, after several days' journey, came through the celebrated 'South Pass' in the month of November, 1812. ...Pursuing from thence an easterly course, they fell upon the River Platte of the Missouri, where they passed the winter and reached St. Louis in April, 1813."

 On July 21, 1813, about a month after he met with Astor, Stuart married Emma Elizabeth Sullivan, a native of New York City.
 They would have nine children together.
 He continued in Astor's employ, perhaps consulting on various plans to recoup the loss of Astoria.
 In 1817 or 1819 (accounts vary), Stuart became manager of the American Fur Company's "Northern Department" based on Mackinac Island, Michigan.
 It was here that Stuart met William Montague Ferry.
 Stuart saw the enterprising young Ferry as a perfect prospect for someone to run his affairs in the budding lumber industry in Michigan.
 Ferry proposed to Stuart that the Grand River Valley held great possibility.
 By June 1834, Stuart placed funds in the hands of Ferry to settle in what would become Grand Haven and set up a land and lumber enterprise, sharing the profits.

 In 1833 he is mentioned as working for the American Fur Company, in a treaty at Chicago ceding land from the Chippewa, Ottawa and Potawatomi tribes, as apparently a friend to the tribes.

 It is not entirely clear when Stuart began to invest in Detroit real estate, but around 1835–1836 he built a home and soon moved his family there.
-He was also Treasurer of the State of Michigan from 1840–1841.
+He was also Treasurer of the State of Michigan from 1840 to 1841.
 He died on October 28, 1848, and is buried at the historic Elmwood Cemetery in Detroit.

 Legacy

-The Robert Stuart House is one of fourteen historic buildings in Fort Mackinac.
+The Robert Stuart House is one of many historic buildings on Mackinac Island.
 The building has been made into a museum of the fur trading industry, covering the time period begun by French merchants, British businessmen, and Native Americans.

 Robert Stuart Middle School in Twin Falls, Idaho, is named after the explorer.